 - Residency: Your child must have the right to reside in the UK to be eligible.

-For younger children, you can register your interest for a future bursary place here.
+You can register your interest for a future bursary place here.

 Application timeline